 Brandywine Meadows is a nice hike in a massive flower filled valley high up in the Callaghan Valley.
-Located 40 minutes south of Whistler, this tough and sometimes muddy trail gains a huge 550 metres of elevation in just 3k (trailhead to valley).
-The trailhead is tricky to find and involves a fairly long gravel road journey that is passable without a 4x4, but barely.
-The route is strewn with potholes and some loose rock sections.
-Brandywine Meadows is used mainly for snowmobiling in the winter months and the bumpy ex-logging road to the trailhead is in poor condition in the summer.
+Located 40 minutes south of Whistler, this tough and sometimes muddy trail gains a huge 550 metres of elevation in less than 3k (trailhead to meadows).
+The trailhead is tricky to find and involves a very sketchy gravel road journey that is passable without a 4x4, but barely.
+The sometimes very steep route is strewn with potholes, washouts and plenty of boulder sections.
+If you are happy driving up steep gravel roads with soccer ball sized boulders scattered throughout, then you will be ok driving the last 1.5k to the trailhead.
 The hike takes you to the beautiful Brandywine Meadows stretching into the distance along a cute, meandering river.
 The valleys far end leads to Brandywine Mountain.
-The mountains in the area, including Brandywine are hike-able, though the trails, if any are faint and unmarked.
+The mountains in the area, including Brandywine are hikeable, though the trails, if any are faint and unmarked.
 There are no camping facilities in Brandywine Meadows, however, the seemingly endless valley offers plenty of tent sites...

 Why should you hike to Brew Lake?